Image Description Elements

 - image=”tbz”

 A filesystem image.
 The image root tree data is packed into a filesystem image of the given type.
-An image of that type can be loop mounted and accessed according to the capabiities of the selected filesystem.
+An image of that type can be loop-mounted and accessed according to the capabilities of the selected filesystem.

 - image=”iso”

-An iso image which can be dumped on a CD/DVD or USB stick and boots off from this media without interfering with other system storage components.
-A useful pocket system for testing and demo and debugging purposes.
+An ISO image that can be dumped on a CD/DVD or USB stick and boots from this media without interfering with other system storage components.
+A useful pocket system for testing, demo, and debugging purposes.

 - image=”oem”